watertap-org/watertap/docs/technical_reference/unit_models/stoichiometric_reactor.rst

 Model Structure and usage
 -------------------------
-The stoichiometric reactor uses control volumes to perform the dissolution reaction and precipitation reaction, while a an IDAES separator is used to separate precipitated solids from the feed stream.
+The stoichiometric reactor uses control volumes to perform the dissolution reaction and precipitation reaction, while an IDAES separator is used to separate precipitated solids from the feed stream.
 The model should be used with MCAS property package.
 The user needs to specify how supplied reagent, and precipitant dissolve or precipitate out of the feed stream, using ions present in the feed.